Written by Craig Fearn

 - Youth-focused businesses (fashion, music, events): TikTok + Instagram.
 If your audience is under 35, this is where they live

-Don't let anyone tell you that you "need to be on TikTok" without explaining why.
+Don’t let anyone tell you that you “need to be on the latest app” without explaining why.
 Platform choice is about your audience, not trends.
-It's common for Cornwall businesses to waste months building a TikTok following of teenagers when their customers are 45-year-old homeowners on Facebook.
+It’s common for Cornwall businesses to waste months building a following of teenagers when their actual customers are 45-year-old homeowners on Facebook.

 | Business Type | Best Platform | Second Choice | Why |